 After surgery, Baranko was transferred to Marianjoy Rehabilitation Hospital, part of Northwestern Medicine, to maximize mobility.
 “Everyone has been great,” Baranko says.
 “They all worked with me to get me healthy and get me back on my feet as soon as possible.”

-Baranko has been recovering from his second surgery since November and is slowly getting back to the work he loves: helping those in need.
-Since January, Baranko has been helping at his local food pantry.
-He’s also coordinating a September event with Knights of Columbus to raise money for those with intellectual disabilities.
+Baranko has been recovering from his second surgery and is slowly getting back to the work he loves: helping those in need.
+He is back to helping at his local food pantry, and he's also coordinating an event with Knights of Columbus to raise money for those with intellectual disabilities.